 Field-hunting tip

-Look in carbonatites, alkaline pegmatites country — that is the host setting where fersmite typically forms.
+Look in carbonatites, alkaline pegmatites country, the host setting where fersmite typically forms.
 If you start seeing calcite, apatite, phlogopite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, flattened, often striated habit, so train your eye for that shape before scanning the outcrop.